Authentic Chana Masala Recipe: Step-by-Step Guide with Spice Tips

 How long does it keep?

-Store leftovers in an airtight container in the fridge for up to 4 days or freeze for 2–3 months.
+Store in airtight container for up to 4 days in refrigerator or freeze for 2-3 months.
+The flavors deepen overnight, making leftovers even more delicious.
+Reheat with a splash of water to restore consistency.

 Can I make it vegan?